Dealing With Someone Who Makes You Feel Inferior

 I’ll give you an example,

 I have an acquaintance who used to push my “incompetence” button, especially in areas where I already struggled to feel competent.
 With his questions and comments, he always had a way of making me feel like I didn’t know what I was doing.
 Around him, I felt like an imposter.
 I had been living with this “not good enough” story for years.
 I grew up in a home where excellence was drilled into our heads.
 Mistakes weren’t allowed.
-Less than perfect wasn’t ever enough.
-It became easy for people like him to trigger my fears about failing.
+Less than perfect was never enough.
+It was easy for people like him to trigger my fears about failing.

-Over time, I’ve had to redefine competence in order to give myself freedom from my expectations of the past.
-I didn’t want to live my life from in fear, constantly dreading the idea that I might make a mistake.
+Over time, I’ve had to redefine competence in order to gain freedom from expectations of the past.
+I didn’t want to live my life in fear, constantly dreading the idea that I might make a mistake.
 My spiritual path taught me that I was more than my experiences or my mistakes.
 So now I give myself permission to be wrong sometimes and make mistakes when I need to, knowing these things don’t make me incompetent, they show that I am learning.

-If you’re interested in learning more about empowering yourself in your decisions making, check out my Self Empowerment Checklist.
+If you’re interested in becoming more empowered and learning to set your own guidelines and expectations for yourself, check out my Free Self Empowerment Checklist.

-It’s hard now for anyone to make me feel inferior since I’ve decided to stop defending and believing the story of insufficiency and incompetence.
-Nothing has changed for the people who try to make me inferior, I just don’t agree with the story anymore and you don’t have to defend something that isn’t true.
+It’s harder now for anyone to make me feel inferior since I’ve decided to stop defending and believing the story of insufficiency and incompetence.
+Nothing has changed for the people who try to make me inferior, I just don’t agree with the story anymore.
+I refuse to defend something that isn’t true.

 Can you think of a time when someone made you feel “less than.”
 Can you use this five-step process to heal what’s underlying the trigger they use to taunt you?
 If you care to share, what’s your Mantra, the one that makes you feel whole and powerful?